Dakkers/OpenCL-examples/README.md

 - for Python, numpy and scipy are required

 ## example 05
-Another CLFFT example where an in-place real transform is performed.
+Another CLFFT example where an in-place real transform and an out-of-place real transform are performed.
 There's also FFTW code and Python code for checking the answer.

 - clFFT is required; installation instructions can be found inside example04/README.md
 - FFTW is required; installation is as simple as extracting FFTW's tar file, then running `./configure && sudo make && sudo make install`